Fishseven2024/Typhoon-Unusual-Track-Annotation-GUI/README.md

 ## License

-This software is released under the MIT License.
+This software is released under the Apache License 2.0.

 The license only applies to the source code in this repository.
 Research data, manually labeled datasets, figures, and unpublished experimental results are not included unless explicitly stated.